Marianne Vos Wins Olympic Gold in London

 Marianne Vos of the Netherlands won the gold medal in the women's road race in a rain-drenched sprint earlier this afternoon, leaving Great Britain's Elizabeth Armitstead with silver and the home country's first medal of the 2012 London Olympics.

-who managed to race back to the peloton but was spent by the time the riders started up the climb again.
+The first of two trips up the punchy climb in the Surrey countryside broke the field into two groups.
+One of the riders dropped was Cooke, the defending gold medalist, who managed to race back to the peloton but was spent by the time the riders started up the climb again.

 Reigning time trial gold medalist Kristin Armstrong of the United States crashed at the bottom of Box Hill, hampering the chances of the American team in the run-up to the finish.
 Armstrong's crash slowed down two riders from the British team, who then had to fight their way back to the front of the group while battling Box Hill.